 The cozy rooms at Ibis budget Singapore Sapphire come with modern décor and warm lighting.
 Each room has amenities that include a cable TV and tea/coffee maker.
 Hot shower facilities and toiletries are available in the private bathroom.

 Luckily Singapore is a totally walkable city and all the main sights are relatively close to each other.
 The whole route I put together for your 1 day in Singapore is 13.7 km in total but since you’ll be wandering a lot more around it will be like 20-25 km in reality.

 If you don’t fancy walking or you wanna save some time between each locations you can use public transportation or get in a taxi as well.
 The MRT is the best and fastest way to travel around the city.
 You can buy a Tourist Pass for 10 Singapore dollars (7.5 USD) for 1 day but if you only plan to use the MRT occasionally it’s cheaper to buy single tickets.

-You have only one day to spend in Singapore?
+You also have just 1 day to spend in Singapore?
 Don’t worry, if you maximize your time you will be able to cover all the must-see spots!
-Although it means you will have a really long day with lots of walking.
-So put on your most comfortable shoes, have a coffee in your hand and let’s go exploring!
+However, it means you will have a really long day with lots of walking so put on your most comfortable shoes, have a coffee in your hand and let’s go exploring!